MachineSchooling/TheSchoolingMachine/README.md

 # TheSchoolingMachine
-Twitch IRC Bot for Magic: the Gathering

-# About:
-TheSchoolingMachine is is created and maintained by Twitch user MachineSchooling (Wally Wissner) to provide advanced features related to Magic: the Gathering to Twitch users.
+TheSchoolingMachine is an IRC bot created and maintained by Twitch user MachineSchooling (Wally Wissner) to provide advanced features related to Magic: the Gathering to Twitch users.
 The project started in summer 2016, and new features are being actively introduced.
 TheSchoolingMachine is written in Python 2.7.

 # Commands:
 !whatdeck CARDNAME